sethryder/library-helper/README.md

 ### get_work

 Pull down information on a specific work.
 You are able to look up works with either: id, isbn, lccn, oclc, or the name.
 Only one is required.
-Also they must be sent to the array in key => value pairs.
+Also they must be sent to the array with key => value pairs.
 (Such as 'isbn' => 'ISBN-NUMBER').

 __Example__